bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is Version Control?</summary><br><b>

+* Version control is the sytem of tracking and managing changes to software code.
+* It helps software teams to manage changes to source code over time.
+* Version control also helps developers move faster and allows software teams to preserve efficiency and agility as the team scales to include more developers.
 </b></details>

 <details>
 <summary>What is a commit?</summary><br><b>

+* In Git, a commit is a snapshot of your repo at a specific point in time.
+* The git commit command will save all staged changes, along with a brief description from the user, in a “commit” to the local repository.
 </b></details>

 <details>
 <summary>What is a merge?</summary><br><b>

+* Merging is Git's way of putting a forked history back together again.
+The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.
 </b></details>

 <details>
 <summary>What is a merge conflict?</summary><br><b>

+* A merge conflict is an event that occurs when Git is unable to automatically resolve differences in code between two commits.
+When all the changes in the code occur on different lines or in different files, Git will successfully merge commits without your help.
 </b></details>

 <details>
 <summary>What best practices are you familiar with regarding version control?</summary><br><b>

+* Use a descriptive commit message
+* Make each commit a logical unit
+* Incorporate others' changes frequently
+* Share your changes frequently
+* Coordinate with your co-workers
+* Don't commit generated files
 </b></details>

 #### CI/CD